e271828e/Flight.jl/docs/notes/design/framework_spec.md

   no strings, no dispatch.
 The per-iteration shape check is the mechanism ([§9.5][s9-5]) transferred.
 The tree type is proven by dispatch, and it carries the full nesting, every field name and leaf type.
-A `===` sweep over the interned path literals closes the remainder.
-Those pointer compares fold to nothing in the all-literal case, and shape drift is a structured error, not silent corruption.
+A `===` sweep over the prefix strings closes the remainder: `===` on strings compares content, so a prefix computed at run time pairs with the compiled one exactly as a literal does, at the cost of one short comparison per `at` node.
+Shape drift — a tree of another type, or a prefix that differs at a position — is `ConditionShapeDrift` ([Appendix C][sC]), a structured error rather than silent corruption.
 Cost: Julia codegen of ~10–50 ms *once per condition shape*.
 That cost is noise against the model's own first-sweep warmup (seconds), and against the 10³–10⁴ optimizer evaluations the codegen amortizes over.
 - **Dynamic walk** — for one-shot init.
 It executes the same validated entry list by runtime dispatch per write: microseconds total, allocation permitted, since the stopped-sim path was never under the zero-alloc regime